sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- artifact (index: 37): For installation media (rel="installation-media") - dictates the canonical name
-for the file.
-Items with the same artifact name should be considered mirrors of each other (so download from wherever works).
+- artifact (index: 37): For installation media (rel="installation-media"), this item value indicates the path of the installer executable or script that can be run to launch the referenced installation.
+Items with the same artifact name should be considered mirrors of each other, allowing the installation media to be downloaded from any of the described sources.

 - href (index 38): The link to the item being referenced.
-The href can point to several different things, and can be any of the following:
+The "href" item's value can point to several different things, and can be any of the following:
-  - a relative uri (no scheme), which is interpreted depending on context (for example, "./folder/supplemental.coswid")
+  - If no URI scheme is provided, then the URI is to be interpreted as being relative to the URI of the CoSWID tag.
+For example, "./folder/supplemental.coswid".
-  - a physical file location with any system-acceptable URI scheme (e.g., file:// http:// https:// ftp://)
+  - a physical resource location with any system-acceptable URI scheme (e.g., file:// http:// https:// ftp://)
-  - an URI with "coswid:" as the scheme, which refers to another CoSWID by tag-id.
-This URI would need to be resolved in the context of the system by software that can lookup other CoSWID tags (for example,
+  - a URI with "coswid:" as the scheme, which refers to another CoSWID by tag-id.
+This URI would need to be resolved in the context of the system by software that can lookup other CoSWID tags.
+For example, "coswid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c" references the tag with the tag-id value "2df9de35-0aff-4a86-ace6-f7dddd1ade4c".
-  - "coswid:2df9de35-0aff-4a86-ace6-f7dddd1ade4c").
-  an URI with "swidpath:" as the scheme, which refers to another CoSIWD via an XPATH query.
+  - a URI with "swidpath:" as the scheme, which refers to another CoSIWD via an XPATH query.
 This URI would need to be resolved in the context of the system entity via dedicated software components that can lookup other CoSWID tags and select the appropriate tag based on an XPATH query.
 Examples include:
-  - swidpath://SoftwareIdentity\[Entity/@regid='http://contoso.com'\] would retrieve all CoSWID tags that include an entity where the regid was "Contoso".
-  - swidpath://SoftwareIdentity\[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'\] would retrieve CoSWID tags that matched the persistent-id.
+  - swidpath://SoftwareIdentity\[Entity/@regid='http://contoso.com'\] would retrieve all CoSWID tags that include an entity where the regid is "Contoso" or swidpath://SoftwareIdentity\[Meta/@persistentId='b0c55172-38e9-4e36-be86-92206ad8eddb'\] would match CoSWID tags with the persistent-id value "b0c55172-38e9-4e36-be86-92206ad8eddb".
   - See XPATH query standard : http://www.w3.org/TR/xpath20/ <!--FIXME: Concise XPATH representation is covered in the YANG-CBOR I-D-->

 - media (index 10): See media defined in {{model-concise-software-identity}}.